 Building Subgraphs on Arweave

-Arweave support in Graph Node and on the Hosted Service is in beta: please reach us on Discord with any questions about building Arweave subgraphs!
+Arweave support in Graph Node and on the Hosted Service is in beta: please reach us on with any questions about building Arweave subgraphs!

 In this guide, you will learn how to build and deploy Subgraphs to index the Arweave blockchain.